Hohenschwangau Castle

 Neuschwanstein Castle Map

-How to Get Up to Hohenschwangau Castle
+How to Get to Hohenschwangau Castle

 Getting Tickets to go inside Hohenschwangau Castle